 InCloudCounsel will endeavor to respond to all legitimate requests of individuals to exercise their rights in relation to their Personal Information within 30 days of the original request.
 Occasionally it could take us longer than 30 days if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 InCloudCounsel will record 1) legally binding requests for disclosure of Personal Information by law enforcement authorities unless prohibited by law or regulation as well as 2) requests received from Data Subjects.

-We will notify prospective employees, team members, and clients if we make changes that materially affect the manner in which we handle Personal Information previously collected.
+We will notify Candidates, Team Members, and Customers if we make changes that materially affect the manner in which we handle Personal Information previously collected.
 In such cases, we will allow those impacted to choose whether their Personal Information may be used in the proposed materially different manner.

-InCloudCounsel commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.
+InCloudCounsel commits to cooperate with EU (which reference includes, for clarity, the United Kingdom) data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.

 InCloudCounsel commits to cooperate with the Swiss Federal Data Protection and Information Commissioner (SFDPIC) and comply with the advice given with regard to human resources data transferred from Switzerland in the context of the employment relationships under the Swiss-US Privacy Shield.

 Further, InCloudCounsel commits to cooperate with EU and Swiss data protection authorities (DPAs) and comply with the direction given by such authorities with regard to other information transferred from these countries / jurisdictions.